-In August 2007, I accompanied photojournalist Guy Smallman to the troubled Mexican state of Oaxaca.
-While there we observed the state election and investifgated who was behind the illegal logging in the Sierra Norte mountain range of Oaxaca.
+In August 2007, I accompanied photojournalist Guy Smallman and investigative journalist Photini Philippidou to the troubled Mexican state of Oaxaca.
+While there we observed the state election and investigated who was behind the illegal logging in the Sierra Norte mountain range.

-An extra article on the lumber and paper companies operating in Oaxaca can be found here.
+An additional article on the lumber and paper companies operating in Oaxaca can be found here.

 In 2006 Oaxaca saw the largest civil uprising ever seen in Mexico since the 1994 Zapatista revolution.
 Corrupt State Governor Ulises Ruiz Ortiz was the reason that thousands took to the streets.
 His response was to send in militarised police to “regain order”, leaving scores dead, including New York Indymedia journalist and filmmaker William Bradley Roland, better known as Brad Will.
 He continued filming right to the point when police officers in civilian clothing shot him twice through the chest.
 His last film can be seen here.

-One year on, to most it seemed Oaxaca was back to normal, but the election drew in the military and police again, fearing more from the poeple.
-But what happened will go down as a piece of history.
+One year on, to most it seemed Oaxaca was back to normal, but the election drew in the military and police again, fearing more unrest.
+But what happened will go down in history.
 80 percent of the voting population refused to vote, claiming it was pointless.
 In some areas of the city that day people burned their ballot cards.
-Needless to say, Ruiz and his PRI party cronies got back in, a landslide victory in the worst poll turnout ever.
+Needless to say Ruiz and his PRI party cronies got back in, a landslide victory in the worst poll turnout ever.

-The video below is a short rush of shots of San Isidro AloÃipam and the beautiful surrounding forest that is at stake.
+The video above is a short rush of shots of San Isidro AloÃipam and the beautiful surrounding forest that is at stake.